The global pandemic forced people into isolation. The interpersonal interactions that characterize humanity were interrupted by the virus.

-“This is the first time we’ve lived through an event as a global community that requires us to physically distance from each other at the same time that we have these technologies that allow us to remain digitally connected,” said Ellen Broad, senior fellow at the 3A Institute, which is building a new branch of engineering aimed at bringing AI safely, responsibly and sustainably to scale.
+“This is the first time we’ve lived through an event as a global community that requires us to physically distance from each other at the same time that we have these technologies that allow us to remain digitally connected,” said Ellen Broad, senior fellow at the 3A Institute, which explores the intersection of technology and culture.

 “The technologies have taken on new forms of significance.
 They’re standing in for people in ways I don’t think we ever had to rely on them to do.”